 The course team welcomes applicants from a broad range of backgrounds, from all over the world.
 MA Photojournalism and Documentary Photography attracts students who apply direct from an Honours degree course, or a professional or academic qualification recognised as equivalent to an Honours degree, or those with other, equivalent qualifications.

-Graduates of all disciplines may apply, although most students have a background in arts and humanities.
-You must be inquisitive, self-motivated and passionate about a career in photojournalism or documentary photography.
+Graduates of all disciplines may apply, although most students have a background in Arts and Humanities.
+You must be socially aware, inquisitive, self-motivated and passionate about a career in photojournalism or documentary photography.
 Relevant professional experience or work experience in the industry is increasingly important.

 Months of entry

 This innovative, cutting-edge and internationally renowned course is designed for photojournalists and documentary photographers who wish to develop a wider vision of the practice and potential of the medium.
 The methodology and theory you will learn underpins a rigorous programme of photographic assignments building towards your major project.
 This course is taught at London College of Communication, at Elephant & Castle, part of University of the Arts London (UAL).